Covering the Bases: Bill Blundell's Story Blocks

 that our greatest medium of propaganda—the motion pictures—is located here.

-It is the desire of the masters in Moscow to use this medium for their purposes, which is the overthrow
+It is the desire of the masters in Moscow to use this medium for their purposes, which is the overthrow of the American government.”

-Adolphe Menjou, actor, in closed-door hearing
+—Adolphe Menjou, actor, in closed-door hearing

 before the House Committee on Un-American Activities, 1947.